VirtualBrainLab/ephys-probe-spec/README.md

 # probe-format

 This readme describes specifications for describing electrophysiology **probes** and **probe insertions** as well as standard formats for sharing **anatomical data** about a probe insertion.
+These formats are intended for use in visualization software and for sharing data between applications.

-The individual folders in this repository contain the relevant files for the probes used in [Pinpoint](https://github.com/virtualBrainLab/pinpoint).
+The individual folders in this repository contain the relevant files for the probes used in [Pinpoint](https://github.com/virtualBrainLab/pinpoint) and examples of the insertion and anatomical data files.

 ## Probe

-A probe is a 3D object, usually shaped like a needle, with one or more shanks which each have electrode sites on them.
+A probe is a 3D object with one or more shanks which each have electrode sites on them.

 File | Description
 ---|---